iamjasonfeng/RPS-ARC-AGI-3/README.md

 support a reliable quantitative comparison.
 Evaluation is ongoing, and readers can visit the linked Kaggle notebooks, where Kaggle automatically displays each notebook's best competition score.

-Update: August 10, 2026

-I identified a serious flaw in Gorilla-1.1 Stage 2C: all 166 DPO pairs used a shared prompt that described the interaction as an "offline rejected-candidate call," including the chosen branches.
-Sandwich and Tiger were not affected.